LODGER AGREEMENT

 By: james.park@example.co.uk | 07700 900789

-This Lodger Agreement (this "Agreement") is made on 2026-05-01 between Sarah Thompson of 8 Birchwood Lane, London NW3 4QP (the "Host") and James Park (the "Lodger").
+London NW3 4QP (the "Host") and James William Park (the "Lodger").
 The Host is resident at the Property as their only or principal home and shares occupation with the Lodger.
-This Agreement grants a personal, non-exclusive licence to occupy and is an excluded tenancy or licence within the meaning of paragraph 10 of Schedule 1 to the Housing Act 1988 and section 3A of the Protection from Eviction Act 1977, and is not an assured shorthold tenancy.
+This Agreement grants a personal, non-exclusive licence to occupy and is an excluded tenancy or licence within the meaning of paragraph 10 of Schedule 1 to the Housing Act 1988 and section 3A of the Protection from Eviction Act 1977; it is not an assured shorthold tenancy.
+The Renters' Rights Act 2025 (in force 1 May 2026) does not apply to this arrangement.
 Applying the test in Street v Mountford [1985] AC 809, no exclusive possession is granted and no legal estate is created.
 The parties agree as follows:

-The Host grants the Lodger a personal, non-exclusive licence to occupy the following room: Double bedroom (first floor, south-facing) with built-in wardrobe at 8 Birchwood Lane, London NW3 4QP (the "Property") on a furnished basis, together with the shared use in common with the Host of the following areas: Kitchen, bathroom, living room, rear garden.
+London NW3 4QP (the "Property") on a furnished basis, together with the shared use in common with the Host of the following areas: Kitchen, living room, dining room and rear garden.
 This Agreement does not grant exclusive possession of the Property or the room and does not create a tenancy or any legal estate or interest in the Property (Street v Mountford [1985] AC 809).
 The Host retains control of the Property throughout and remains in occupation.

-The Lodger shall pay a damage deposit of GBP 850.00 on or before the commencement date.
+The Lodger shall pay a damage deposit of £850.00 on or before the commencement date.
 Because this is an excluded licence with a resident landlord and not an assured shorthold tenancy, the statutory deposit protection obligations under sections 212 to 215 of the Housing Act 2004 do NOT apply, and the deposit does not need to be placed in an authorised tenancy deposit scheme.
 The Tenant Fees Act 2019 does not apply to lodger licences.
 Notwithstanding the above, the Host shall hold the deposit on trust for the Lodger, shall not use it as rent, and shall return it within 14 days of the end of the licence subject only to deductions for unpaid fees, damage beyond fair wear and tear (Regis Property v Dudley [1959] AC 370) or breach of this Agreement.
 Any deduction shall be itemised in writing.

 5.